kisek/fpga_a7-lite_uart/README.md

 When creating a Vivado project, please select **xc7a100tfgg484-1** as an FPGA.

 MicroPhase A7-Lite FPGA board has a **CH340E** chip (USB to serial chip).
-You may need to install the CH304E device driver on your computer.
+Please install the CH304E device driver on your computer.